ENHANCE-PET/PUMA/README.md

 - `-m` will activate the output of a multiplexed RGB image of the combined tracer images.

 - `-cs`, when passed along with `-m`, PUMA will ask you to provide a custom order of color channels for the corresponding tracer images.
 That way, you can freely decide which tracer image is associated with which channel.
+- `-c2d`, when set the generated aligned nifti images will be converted back to DICOM.

 For assistance or additional information, you can always type:

 ```bash
 pumaz -h
 ```

 ### Example usage:
 Apply PUMA to images in a directory, ignoring arms and legs, with multiplexed RGB output and custom colors: